RIAEvangelist/nozaki-colors/README.md

 Another node cli colors module.
 Done simply and with native syntax.
 It's ment to make sense to engineers, not script kiddies.

+This works in the chrome browser console as well.

 ***As you might know... windows is a special snowflake.
 Blink and bold don't always work well.***

 # examples